 Now, I’m cheating a little because I’m going to review last years edition, but rest assured there is a new expression on the market this year that is every bit as good… As are the rest of the Remarkable Regional Malts range in fact… Along with Big Peat there’s Timorous Beastie from the Highlands, Scallywag from Speyside, Rock Oyster from the islands and the latest addition from the lowlands, The Epicurean.
 They are extremely well put together: wonderfully packaged and bottled at natural colour with no chill filtering.
 Each expression provides a little snapshot of the traditional style of their region and for me, they offer some of the best value for money on the market today.

 The Scores: About the Scoring…

-Overall: 46.5 / 50.
-A cracking blended malt, assuming you like ’em smokey, made from some of the most characterful malts on the planet and delivered at Cask Strength and an affordable price.
+A cracking blended malt, assuming you like ’em smokey, made from some of the most characterful malts on the planet and delivered at full Cask Strength.
 A great buy at this, or any other time of year.

 As always, thank you for taking the time to read my review, I hope you enjoyed it and will come back again.
 Next time I’ll be selecting something a bit special as my New Year Dram…

 Until then, please allow me to wish you and yours all the very best!